2018 XCO Timetable

 Do I have to compete at every round to be in with a chance of winning the series?

 No – best 4 results count.
-The series finale at Eckington Wood is the decider with series presentations taking place after the race.
+The series finale at Dudmaston Wood is the decider with series presentations taking place after the race.

 How can I get involved?

-The Midlands Mtb series is organised by a core group of friends and volunteers, with a local club presenting each round.
+Each round of the Midlands Mtb series is organised by a different local club / team.
 If you’d like to give something back to the sport then get in touch – these race are for you and can’t happen without you!

 What time should I arrive?